A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: RESULTS

 \subsubsection{7ei Augments Human Discretion (RQ2).}

 In this section, we discuss how the 7ei algorithm maps onto the ADMAPS dimensions of human discretion.

 85\% \faArrowUp \textbf{Professional Expertise.} \textit{7ei helps develop professional expertise.} The algorithm is theoretically constructed and is centered in trauma-informed care.
-Participants (85\%, n=17) believed that the algorithm allowed them to brainstorm ideas from a trauma-informed perspective and develop plans specific to that family.
+Participants (85\%, n=17) believed that it allowed them to brainstorm ideas from a TIC perspective and develop plans specific to that family.
 Continuous engagement with 7ei in trauma-informed meetings ensures that caseworkers are always thinking through TIC frameworks.
 A permanency consultant asserted:

 \begin{myquote} \textit{"7ei isn’t just a "thing" that we do.
 It is centered in everything that we do.
 It ensures that caseworkers are always thinking through TIC frameworks"} -P1, Permanency Consultation Supervisor, MSW, APSW, 22 years